Surplus logo

 The tests/ package runs Playwright against live server and client dev instances backed by ephemeral infrastructure:

-• A Neon database branch forked from staging, destroyed after the run.
+• A Neon database branch forked from the parent branch, destroyed after the run.

 • A fresh Upstash Redis instance, destroyed after the run.